 Our research makes extensive use of local and national computing and supercomputing resources.
-We gratefully acknowledge the support of the UWM College of Letters and Science and the National Science Foundation for their contributions to these resources.

-Our group’s research has also made and/or currently makes use of national-level resources at NCAR (yellowstone, cheyenne, and HPSS) and XSEDE (comet, wrangler, jetstream).
-These resources are primarily used to support collaborative research with investigators at other institutions, although PI Evans also uses XSEDE resources for his graduate-level Numerical Weather Prediction course.
+Our group’s research has also made and/or currently makes use of national-level resources at NCAR (yellowstone, cheyenne, and HPSS) and through XSEDE (comet, wrangler, jetstream).
+These resources are primarily used to support collaborative research with investigators at other institutions, although Prof. Evans also uses XSEDE resources for his graduate-level Numerical Weather Prediction course.

 - Public repository for some of our group’s research and general purpose codes.

 WRF-ARW v4.4.x Guide

 - User’s Guide for WRF-ARW v4.4.x on UWM’s mortimer supercomputer.